Whitewashing in art

 Head of Christ by Warner Sallman (1941) is the most widely reproduced image of Jesus, despite Jesus being a Hebrew man from the Middle East.

-Whitewashing in art is the practice of altering the racial identity of historical and mythological figures in art as a part of a larger pattern of erasing and distorting the histories and contributions of non-whites.
+Whitewashing in art is the practice of altering the racial identity of historical and mythological figures in art as a part of a larger pattern of erasing and distorting the histories and contributions of people of colour.
 It mirrors the racial biases and prejudices of those times, which continue to impact society today.
 It encompasses various facets reflecting historical biases.

 Overview

 Black women were often whitewashed in art.
 In Western art, the omission of black-skinned figures from mythology and history has been a subject of debate, exemplified by the portrayal of Andromeda as white in Clash of the Titans films, despite her original depiction as a black princess from Ethiopia.
 This phenomenon extends beyond art, where the term "whitewashing" refers to the masking or downplaying of diverse realities, often leading to a predominant white perspective.
 It can distort representation, potentially overlooking contributions from people of colour and promoting a more monochromatic narrative.